oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_too_few_digits_mobile _number.md

 **Expected Result:**
 - The system prevents registration
-- A validation message is displayed prompting the user to enter a valid phone number
+- A validation message is displayed indicating that the phone number is too short

 ---